 I initially went for intense flavors and smooth, dense textures, thinking that a watered-down base would be flavorless.
 Some of these flavor-packed granitas came out really delicious, but I loved the flaky ice crystals and refreshing lightness of the less concentrated granitas.
 After all, that ability to refresh is the main appeal of a granita, isn't it?

 Learn how to make granita using the syrup sweetening method, and feel free to adjust it to your liking—either flaky and light or smoother and dense.
-Check out the slideshow »
+Check out the step-by-step below.

 Here are the granitas I made, roughly in order from lightest to richest.
 I didn't get around to savory granitas (that's a whole other world of possibilities: cucumber, basil, chicken consommé?) or spiked granitas (though I will say don't go too heavy on the booze or your granita won't freeze properly).
 I'll leave it to you to chime in with suggestions on these as well as your favorite sweet granitas.